GridTools/gt4py/.github/pull_request_template.md

 - [ ] The code passes all the existing tests
 - [ ] If this PR adds a new feature, new tests have been added to test these new features
+- [ ] All relevant documentation has been updated or added

 Additionally, if this PR contains code authored by new contributors: